eunjujong/Natural-Language-Processing-NLP/README.md

 - Strategy:

 The classification of the company urls is based on the TF-IDF (term frequency-inverse document frequency) scores measured from three reputative websites from each sector.
-We use the TfidfTransformer function from the from sklearn.feature_extraction.text package to calculate the TF-IDF scores.
+I use the TfidfTransformer function from the from sklearn.feature_extraction.text package to calculate the TF-IDF scores.

 1) Healthcare:
 - https://www.nlm.nih.gov/